 Owning a home is a wish everyone has whether it is in your own country or another.
 Being able to buy a house of your dreams is not just a wish fulfilled, but it is also a way to announce that you have made it.
-However, buying is not as straightforward as liking a place, paying for it and getting ownership.
-You need to follow the rule and regulations of the country, especially if you are an NRI buying property in India.
+However, buying is not as straight forward as liking a place, paying for it and getting ownership.
+You need to follow the rule and regulations of the country, especially if you are an NRI and planning to buy property in India.

 Buying an asset, especially a house in India are subject to rules set out by the FEMA i.e. The Foreign Exchange Management Act.
 An NRI is defined as a resident of India, but living outside the country.
 Understanding the entire process is vital to be able to buy a house in the country.

 According to the law, all NRI’s and PIO’s are eligible to buy any commercial or residential assets anywhere in the country without informing or asking for permission from the RBI.
 However, the exception to the rule – a non-resident Indian cannot buy agrarian land, farmstead or estate lands.
 He or she can’t gain ownership of such land even if it is gifted.
 The only way to own such land is by inheriting it.
 To obtain an agrarian land, estate property, a farmstead in India, they must acquire a special sanction from the RBI and the Government of India.